 I'm just telling everybody, we're all spokes in a wheel.

-And those of us that see that that do see what's happening, whatever part you can play, you're gonna you're gonna be a spoke in that wheel.
+And those of us that do see what's happening, whatever part you can play, you're going to be a spoke in that wheel.

 I'm one spoke.

-And you know, if you're all if if you just say I'm gonna vote this midterm to stop these people from rolling back the tax cuts, keeping Obamacare, firing ice and open borders, and impeaching Trump and ending these deep state investigations, you are helping on a dramatic level.
+And, you know, if you just say, I'm going to vote this midterm to stop these people from rolling back the tax cuts, keeping Obamacare, firing ICE and open borders, and impeaching Trump and ending these deep state investigations, you are helping on a dramatic level.

 Don't diminish how important that will be.